koliseoapi/help/content/agenda/agenda.md

 8. Select the track name, click on the **Clone track** button and select the newly created track.
 9. Click the **Edit track** button, change the name to "Track B" and click the **Save** button.

 While cloning, only the track structure is copied.
-You still have to assign talks to the newly created slots.
+You still have to assign sessions to the newly created slots.

 You can see a preview of the current status of the agenda by selecting the **Preview** tab.